robinoud/BADS7604_HW5_Sequence_data/README.md

 ## 7. Conclusion

+LSTM and GRU are outperformed RNN in both amplitude and frequency domains.
+Although the outstanding performance, all three models still need more data to train to make the model more robust due to the overfitting problem.

 ## End Credit
  This study is a part of **`Deep Learning course`**  (BADS7604), Businuss Analytics and Data Science, National Institute of Development Admistration (**`NIDA`**)